Media Architecture 2007

 nature04_2S.jpg

-“nature04″ is a public project, transforming the 20 story Lilleurope Tower into a luminous kinetic sculpture.
+“nature04” is a Computer controlled light work for Lille 2004 – European Cultural Capital, 2004 by Kurt Hentschäger.
+The project transforms the 20 story Lilleurope Tower into a luminous kinetic sculpture.
 It´s dramaturgy is based on the idea of a jaquemart, a mechanical public clockwork, the basis of our technologically advanced culture.
 The mechanical clock, giving the time by slicing it up in standardized temporal units, marks the final transition from experiencing time as a continuum without a beginning and an end to perceiving it as sequential, as a sequence of discrete events lined up on a timeline.